Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-extending-test-engine.md

 ### Sequential Test Execution
 Sequential test execution involves running test cases one after the other in a specific order.
 This approach is beneficial when tests need to share a common state or when the outcome of one test case affects the next.

-For example, in the CoE Starter Kit Setup and Upgrade Wizard, the first test case, "Step 1 - Confirm Pre-requisites," verifies that the pre-requisites are in place.
+For example, in the CoE Starter Kit Setup and Upgrade Wizard, the first test case, **"Step 1 - Confirm Pre-requisites"** verifies that the pre-requisites are in place.
 It involves steps such as displaying the consent dialog, pausing the test engine, setting the configStep variable to 1, and selecting the next button.

-The second test case, "Step 2 - Configure communication methods," builds on the state set by the first test case, verifying the setup of communication methods by asserting that the configStep variable is set to 2 and checking the colCommunicate collection.
+The second test case, **"Step 2 - Configure communication methods"** builds on the state set by the first test case, verifying the setup of communication methods by asserting that the configStep variable is set to 2 and checking the colCommunicate collection.

 This sequential approach ensures that each step is executed in the correct order, maintaining the necessary state throughout the process.

 ### Parallel Test Execution